gerlichlab/hicognition/documentation/hugo-site/content/development/development_info.md

 ## Front-end

 We use vue.js in the front-end to manage routing, interactivity and fetching data from the back-end.
-Here, we employ a template-based design, where each vue-component resides in its own `.vue` file that is included in the distribution build by `webpack`.
+Here, we employ a template-based design, where each vue-component resides in its own `.vue` file that is included in the distribution built by `webpack`.

 ### Build